Crunchy cravings can feel like an irresistible call, echoing through moments of stress or simply when we seek a comforting crunch.

 Crunchy foods, such as chips or pretzels or popcorn, can also be a form of emotional escapism for some people.

-When you’re upset it is often hard to eat normal foods without feeling sick to your stomach.
-Sometimes people lose their appetite and hunger.
+When you’re upset, eating everyday foods without feeling sick to your stomach is often tricky.
+Sometimes, people lose their appetite and hunger.
 They get so anxious and nauseous even milk chocolate won’t soothe.

 But crunchy foods often don’t have that same effect on people.